Criminal Record (TV series)

 Criminal Record is a British crime thriller television series created by Paul Rutman starring Peter Capaldi and Cush Jumbo.
 The first series, consisting of eight episodes, premiered on Apple TV+ on 10 January 2024.
+The second series was released on 22 April 2026.

 Premise

 Two detectives, one a seasoned veteran and the other early in her career, clash on an old murder case after an anonymous phone call draws them to it.